diskuv/dkml-ghmirror/contributors/changes/v1.1.0.md

   that isn't immediately erased.

 Component changes:
-* opam.exe is compiled directly from the opam master branch; no patches!
-There is still a shim but that shim just sets up environment variables and delegates to the authoritative (unpatched) opam.
+* ~~opam.exe is compiled directly from the opam master branch; no patches!
+There is still a shim but that shim just sets up environment variables and delegates to the authoritative (unpatched) opam.~~ There is one patch for opam on top of the opam master branch (opam 2.2) dated 2022-12-21.
 * MSYS2 setup program is bundled inside the installer to lessen download TLS problems when a proxy is present (common with corporate/school Windows PCs).
   Resolves https://github.com/diskuv/dkml-installer-ocaml/issues/19